 The basics: When you sign up as an FBA seller, you send your inventory to any of Amazon’s FBA warehouses (Amazon will specify which location you need to ship your inventory to).
 When you receive an order, Amazon ships it instead of you handling the shipping yourself.

-Fulfillment by Amazon, was created to keep up Amazon’s strict commitment to customer satisfaction.
+Fulfillment by Amazon was created to keep up Amazon’s strict commitment to customer satisfaction.
 When Amazon handles your inventory, shipping, returns, etc., they are able to keep the majority of customer service in their hands and out of yours as a seller.

-What is Amazon FBA?
-Benefits:
+What are the benefits of Amazon FBA?

 Amazon FBA qualifies your listings for Amazon Prime, free shipping and other benefits.
 When you sell through FBA, you’re able to reap the benefits of Amazon Prime, a service that just about every Amazon customer knows and loves.
 You also receive the benefit of free shipping on eligible products, and the “gold star” next to your listings – that is, the Amazon Prime logo.

 All of your shipping fees (including Amazon Prime and free shipping) are included in your fees with no extra charge.
 Plus, you’re only charged for the storage space and the orders you fulfill.

 What is FBA handy for besides inventory management, shipping, and a sales boost?
 Less stress.
 As an FBA seller, you don’t need to worry as much about dealing with customers – Amazon will handle the customer service and returns for you.

-This is one of the best perks of becoming an Amazon FBA Seller – Multi-Channel Fulfillment.
+This is one of the best parts of becoming an Amazon FBA Seller – Multi-Channel Fulfillment.
 That means the inventory you store in Amazon’s fulfillment centers isn’t only eligible for sales on Amazon – your inventory can be sold on other e-commerce platforms through the FBA warehouses, even though the warehouses are of course, operated by Amazon.

-What is Amazon FBA?
-Downsides:
+What are the downsides to Amazon FBA?

 There are a few downsides of FBA that you should consider before signing on to become an FBA seller.
 Here is a quick rundown of the negative aspects of FBA:

 Depending on your product, you will need to abide by the rules and regulations set forth by Amazon FBA when it comes to shipping.

-for example, here are a few of the packaging rules for shipping products through FBA:
+Here are a few of the packaging rules for shipping products through FBA: